Let’s call Atlanta United what it is: an average MLS team

 In January, technical director Carlos Bocanegra pointed to a top-four finish in the Eastern Conference as an objective.
 That’s a worthy goal — it ensures home-field advantage in the first round of the playoffs — but it’s not like we’re talking about splitting the atom, figuratively speaking.
 (For that matter, literally speaking, either.)

-Of the 25 MLS teams besides Atlanta United that were in existence in 2020, 22 have finished in the top four of their conference at least once in the past four seasons.
+Of the 25 MLS teams besides Atlanta United that existed in 2020, 22 have finished in the top four of their conference at least once in the past four seasons.
 Archrival Orlando City accomplished it last year with a payroll that was a little more than half of Atlanta United’s, according to Spotrac.

 That Atlanta United fielded a dominant team in its first three years isn’t really relevant anymore as a measure of what it can achieve as currently constructed.
-Of club executives (aside from Blank), decision makers, coaches and scouts with a hand on the product on the field, there’s only one person still remaining who contributed to any of the first three seasons, Bocanegra.
+Of club executives (aside from Blank), decision-makers, coaches and scouts with a hand on the on-field product, there’s only one person still remaining who contributed to any of the first three seasons, Bocanegra.
 (There’s also only one remaining player, goalkeeper Brad Guzan.)
 It’s virtually an entirely new organization.

 When Bocanegra pointed to a top-four finish as a goal, it was part of an answer to a question about what supporters’ expectations should be.